Get Out: Casting

 The lead actors, Daniel Kaluuya and Allison Williams, were cast in November 2015, with other roles cast between December 2015 and February 2016.
 Kaluuya was cast based on the strength of his performance in Black Mirror episode "Fifteen Million Merits".
-"That party sequence is why I really wanted to do this film, because I've been to that party," Kaluuya told the Los Angeles Times.
-"He [Chris] feels like an everyman.
-He's kind of like J. Cole.
-Chris is that guy that everyone knows, who has been in everyone's class at school.
-That good guy from around the area."
+Kaluuya stated that both the relatability of the party sequence from the film and the everyman quality of the main character Chris were what drew him to the project.
 Tiffany Haddish was asked to audition for a role in the film but declined.

 Williams said she was cast by Peele as a sneaky gambit to disorient audiences.
-"Jordan told me that he had always pictured me as Rose because Peter Pan or Marnie would make it easier for people to trust me," Williams noted.
-"I was looking for a role that would weaponize everything that people take for granted about me.
+Peele had wanted Williams for the part to capitalise on her previous roles as Peter Pan and Marnie, enhancing her trustworthiness with audiences.
+Williams stated "I was looking for a role that would weaponize everything that people take for granted about me.
 So I instantly signed on to it."
-Williams later observed that white audiences frequently misinterpret the motivations of her character Rose by defending her as being a victim of the cult, an interpretation she rejects, as the character is simply evil.
+She later observed that white audiences frequently misinterpret the motivations of her character Rose by defending her as being a victim of the cult, an interpretation she rejects, as the character is simply evil.
 The scene where Rose drinks milk while looking at potential future victims was conceived shortly before shooting to add an additional creepy element to the character.
 The song used in the scene, "(I've Had) The Time of My Life", is intended to reflect Rose's emotional detachment.
 "There's something kind of horrific about milk," Peele explained.
 "Think about it!
 Think about what we're doing.
 Milk is kind of gross."

 Filming

 Principal photography began on February 16, 2016.
 Shooting took place in Fairhope, Alabama, for three weeks, followed by Barton Academy and in the Ashland Place Historic District in midtown Mobile, Alabama.
 The exterior and interior of the house was filmed just south of Fairhope.
 Principal photography lasted 23 days.
 Although this movie was filmed in Alabama, Jordan Peele has stressed that the story is not supposed to be understood as taking place in Alabama or anywhere in the South.
-During a February 2017 interview with Bethonie Butler in the Washington Post, Peele said "he deliberately avoided setting the movie in red state territory.
-'It was really important for me to not have the villains in this film reflect the typical red state type who is usually categorized as being racist.
-It felt like that was too easy,' he said.
-'I wanted this film to explore the false sense of security one can have with the, sort of, New York liberal type.'"
+During a February 2017 interview with Bethonie Butler in the Washington Post, Peele stated he intentionally steered clear of settings associated with traditional "red state territory".
+He believed that portraying racists in the South was too stereotypical and instead wanted to explore the "false sense of security" that might be felt with those of the "New York liberal type."
 According to a February 2017 Geoff Herbert article in the Syracuse (NY) Post-Standard, the movie is set in Upstate New York.